 On January 6, 2016, Almonty acquired a 100% ownership interest in BVI from Sojitz Tungsten Resources, Inc. for €1.00.
-In connection therewith, Almonty acquiæd and purchased €12,260 in aggregate principal amount of debt owed by Beralt Tin & Wolfram (Portugal), S.A. ("Beralt"), a wholly-owned subsidiary of BVI, to Sojitz Corporation of Japan in exchange for a cash payment of €1,000 on closing and the January 2016 Note.
+In connection therewith, Almonty acquired and purchased €12,260 in aggregate principal amount of debt owed by Sojitz Beralt Tin & Wolfram (Portugal), S.A. (now Beralt Tin and Wolfram (Portugal) S.A.), a wholly-owned subsidiary of BVI, to Sojitz Corporation of Japan in exchange for a cash payment of €1,000 on closing and the January 2016 Note.
 BVI, through its wholly-owned subsidiaries, is the 100% owner of the Panasqueira Mine.